-UNH encourages victims of sexual assault, domestic violence, dating violence, and/or stalking to report the incident immediately to UNHPD at 603-862-1212 or by calling 911.
-In addition to law enforcement individuals may also report sexual assault, domestic violence, dating violence and stalking to UNH through the Dean of Students, Human Resources, and UNH's Civil Rights & Equity Office.
-Following a report of sexual assault, domestic violence, dating violence and/or stalking to UNH, whether the offense occurred on or off campus, UNH will provide the student or employee with a written explanation of the student's or employee's rights and options.
-All victims have the right to be accompanied by a person of their choosing, including a victim advocate, when they file a report and to any meetings related to institutional disciplinary proceedings
+UNH encourages victims of sexual assault, domestic violence, dating violence, and/or stalking to report the incident immediately to UNHPD at 603-862-1212, Concord Police or by calling 911.
+In addition to law enforcement, individuals may also report sexual assault, domestic violence, dating violence and stalking to UNH's Civil Rights & Equity Office.
+Following a report of sexual assault, domestic violence, dating violence and/or stalking to UNH, whether the offense occurred on or off campus, UNH will provide the student or employee a written explanation of the student's or employee's rights and options.
+All victims have the right to be accompanied by a person of their choosing, including a victim advocate, when they file a report and to any meetings related to institutional disciplinary proceedings.